Verizon Communications Inc. (VZ) Shares Rise Despite Market Challenges - News Heater

 Sponsored

-The average price recommended by analysts for Verizon Communications Inc. (VZ) is $39.55, which is $6.88 above the current market price.
-The public float for VZ is 4.20B and currently, short sellers hold a 1.08% of that float.
-On August 11, 2023, VZ’s average trading volume was 25.58M shares.
+The average price suggested by analysts for VZ is $39.55, which is $6.57 above the current market price.
+The public float for VZ is 4.20B, and currently, shorts hold a 1.08% of that float.
+The average trading volume for VZ on August 15, 2023 was 25.65M shares.

 VZ’s Market Performance

-VZ’s stock has seen a 1.93% increase for the week, with a -4.01% drop in the past month and a -11.57% fall in the past quarter.
-The volatility ratio for the week is 1.55%, and the volatility levels for the past 30 days are at 2.34% for Verizon Communications Inc. The simple moving average for the past 20 days is -0.26% for VZ’s stock, with a -11.46% simple moving average for the past 200 days.
+VZ’s stock has seen a 3.17% increase for the week, with a -1.32% drop in the past month and a -10.72% fall in the past quarter.
+The volatility ratio for the week is 1.40%, and the volatility levels for the past 30 days are at 2.33% for Verizon Communications Inc. The simple moving average for the last 20 days is 0.77% for VZ stock, with a simple moving average of -10.60% for the last 200 days.

-Volatility was left at 2.34%, however, over the last 30 days, the volatility rate increased by 1.55%, as shares sank -2.38% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -6.82% lower at present.
+Volatility was left at 2.33%, however, over the last 30 days, the volatility rate increased by 1.40%, as shares surge +6.68% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -6.05% lower at present.

 Insider Trading